canjs/can-component/docs/view.md

 @property {can-stache.renderer} [can-component.prototype.view] view
 @parent can-component.prototype

-Provides a template to render directly within the component's tag.
-The template is rendered with the component's [can-component::ViewModel] instance.  [can-component/content] elements within the template are replaced by the source elements within the component's tag.
+Provides a template to render directly within the component's element.
+The template is rendered with the component's [can-component::ViewModel] instance.  `<content/>` elements within the template are replaced by the source elements within the component's tag.

 @option {can-stache.renderer} A [can-stache.renderer] returned by [can-stache].
 For example: